-According to the Oral Cancer Foundation, more than 34,000 Americans will be diagnosed with oral or pharyngeal cancer this year.
-Of those 34,000 newly diagnosed individuals, only half will be alive in 5 years.
+According to the Oral Cancer Foundation, over 45,000 Americans will be diagnosed with oral or pharyngeal cancer this year.
+Of those more than 45,000 newly-diagnosed individuals, just over half will be alive in 5 years.
 This number has not significantly improved in decades.

 Oral Cancer Symptoms: